-

 The debt is based on estimates.
 I know the actual amount is less.
 Can anything be done?

-The DOR has limited time, but can make adjustments and amend a levy.
-If you are able to file acceptable returns and the bank has not yet transferred the funds to the DOR, we make an effort to determine your actual liability and amend our levy if you owe less than the estimates.
-You need to contact us at the email or phone number listed on your copy of the levy notice.
+We have limited time but can adjust and amend a levy.
+If you file acceptable returns and the bank has not yet transferred the funds to us, we make an effort to determine your actual liability and amend the levy if you owe less than the estimates.

 -

 All delinquent debt is subject to having a tax warrant filed.
 A tax warrant acts as a lien against real property you own in the county in which it is filed, and against your personal property.
 The warrant is filed with the Clerk of Court and is a public record of the amount you owe.
 It could affect your ability to obtain credit or sell real estate.
-The cost of filing and satisfying the warrant will be added to the delinquent tax account at the time the warrant is filed.
+The cost of filing and satisfying the warrant is added to the delinquent tax account at the time the warrant is filed.
 Currently the cost is $10.

 -